sylefeb/Silice/projects/ram-ice-v/README.md

 The ways SDRAM is split is interesting.
 My approach to this is to not worry about wasting memory -- I mean, 32 MB is huge, right?

-Memory addresses are 26 bits, with the two highest bits indicated the memory banks.
+Memory addresses are 26 bits, with the two highest bits indicating the memory banks.
 We have the following organization:
 - **Bank 0** [0x0000000 - 0x0ffffff] Framebuffer 0
 - **Bank 1** [0x1000000 - 0x1ffffff] Framebuffer 1
 - **Bank 2** [0x2000000 - 0x2ffffff] Data loaded from sdcard at startup.